eduardorittner/mtx/README.md

 - Learn rust
 - Implement a simple text editor base
-- Implement the ability to change the internal text data structure representation during runtime (or at least as a command argument).
-This would be a useful exercise in understanding the different ways to implement text editing functionality and also a nice way to check for their practical differences in speed, situations, etc.
-That way, you could use a gap buffer for everything but have the ability to change to a piece table representation for very large files.
+- Implement the ability to change the internal text data structure representation during runtime (or at least as a command argument), such as a vector of lines, rope or gap buffer, for example.
+This would be a useful exercise in understanding the different ways to implement text editing functionality and also a nice way to check for their practical differences in speed, situations, etc. That way, you could use a gap buffer for everything but have the ability to change to a piece table representation for very large files.

 ## What I'm currently doing

-- Abstracting all commands to a shared interface, for easier chaining and composition of commands, in the hopes of removing all the match statements and moving all that logic to a HashMap of strings (command names) and functions (commands) (or maybe not).
 - Implementing basic functions for moving around (on a word by word or line by line basis) and then building some edit commands on top of that (delete word, delete line).
-- Thinking of implementing highlighting based on treesiter's API
+- Implementing a visual mode

+## Plans

+- Implement highlighting with treesitter
+- Implement file navigating capabilities for switching files during runtime, searching through directories, etc.
+- Implement gap buffer structure

 ## TODOS